This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 root@OpenWrt:/etc/config# reboot

-You should now be able to login as root using SSH.
+After the device has restarted and the PWR led is active you should be able to login as root using SSH.
 Try it from your machine.
 The SSH fingerprint should match what was printed by dropbearkey earlier.

 The authenticity of host '192.168.1.15 (192.168.1.15)' can't be established.